 Initially, the club was guarded approximately, letting a movie team capture their every communication.
 But from board conferences to dressing-room team talks, Fort William opened up fascinatingly.
 Battling PTSD and gambling addictions, the non-public struggles of a few club individuals frequently matched those of the pitch group.

-The club has turned its weak point right into electricity, harnessing social media to create a cult online fame.
-Victory this week more than trebled Fort William’s Twitter followers to fifteen,000.
-People from as a ways away as New Zealand try to shop for duplicate tops, and the curious-became-faithful followers now tour from a long way away for a matchday enjoy like no different at Claggan Park.
+The club has turned its weak point into electricity, harnessing social media to create a cult of online fame.
+Victory this week more than trebled Fort William’s Twitter followers to fifteen 000.
+People from as far away as New Zealand try to shop for duplicate tops, and the curious-became-faithful followers now tour from a long way out for a matchday enjoy like no different at Claggan Park.